 - There is an unknown number of IEDs and unexploded ordnance

-- The clearance will take up to two years
+- The clearance is predicted to take up to two years

 - Over 400,000 tourists visit the site each year.